EmanuelUmbelino/NuclearReaction/README.md

 (Made in javascript language and Atom text editor | it is likely that works with all browsers, but only tests occurred with google chromer)

 # Game Resume
-The user need evade from the neutrinos.
+The user need evade from the neutrinos to prevent a burst

 # TODO:
 	- Add a GUI inteface with sound volume settings)
 	- Add the menu when the user can choice the atom to use .
+	- Add Lose Menu
+	- Add Progressive Difficulty
 	      Obs: No picture or audio element beyond the classical music of Mozard, can be added to the project.
 				...
 # Preview